qpython-android/qpython3/README.md

 The source code is being sorted out.

-## How to ask QPython3 related questions
+## How to ask QPython related questions

 In order to benefit those guys who have the same issue with QPython, we suggest that you should ask the issue which is related with QPython within public techical communities.